pratikk0501/todo-app-with-email-reminders/README.md

 9. **Access the App**:

-Open `http://localhost:5003` (or `localhost:3000` if changed) in your browser to see the frontend.
-You can register, log in, and manage your todo list from there.
+Open `http://localhost:5000` (or whatever PORT you choose) in your browser to see the frontend.
+You can register, log in, log out and manage your todo list from there.

-## Emulating HTTP Requests (REST Client)

-The **REST Client** file (`todo-app.rest`) is provided to help you test the API using HTTP requests directly.
-You can run these requests using the **REST Client** extension for VS Code or other compatible tools.

-### `todo-app.rest`

-The `todo-app.rest` file includes requests for:

-- **Registering a user**: Sends a `POST` request to create a new user.
-- **Logging in**: Sends a `POST` request to authenticate a user and retrieve a JWT token.
-- **Fetching todos**: Sends a `GET` request to fetch the authenticated user's todos (JWT required).
-- **Adding a todo**: Sends a `POST` request to create a new todo (JWT required).
-- **Updating a todo**: Sends a `PUT` request to update an existing todo (JWT required).
-- **Deleting a todo**: Sends a `DELETE` request to remove a todo (JWT required).

-### How to Use the REST Client

-1. Install the **REST Client** extension for VS Code.
-2. Open `todo-app.rest`.
-3. Run the requests by clicking on the "Send Request" link above each block of HTTP code.
-4. Make sure to copy the token from the login response and replace `{{token}}` with the actual JWT token for protected routes.
+## ⚠️ Important Notes

-## Conclusion
+## 🎯 Conclusion

 This guide covers the main components of the app and how to get it up and running on your local machine.
-It highlights key considerations for Node.js version compatibility and provides a ready-to-use `todo-app.rest` file for testing.
+It highlights key considerations for Node.js version compatibility.and important environment variables need to be considered.
 You can now explore the app's functionality, including authentication and CRUD operations on todos!